Jeff-Brausam/Intro-to-computer-science/README.md

 ## Non-Comparison Sorts
 ### Radix Sort

-Radix sort is an integer sorting algorithm that sorts data with integer keys by grouping the keys by individual digits that share the same significant position and value (place value).
+Radix sort is an sorting algorithm that sorts data with integer keys by grouping the keys by individual digits that share the same significant position and value (place value).
 There are no actual number compares with this kind of algorithm (no if one number is greater than the other).
 It is just simply checking from the furthest right digit, sorting those it into buckets (an array that holds and 10 arrays, one for each digit 0-9), then dequeueing it back the next 10s place until it loops through all of the numbers.

 Radix sort is useful when you start dealing with huge numbers such as 50,000, but if it something like 500, other sorting algorithms would be more efficent.